Savee123-hub/DSA-KMS-PROJECT/README.md

 ### SQL QUERIES AND ANSWERS
 - To get Which product category had the highest sales, run the below query.
-  - The result given is "Technology Category" with Total_Sales of "5984248.183"
+  - The result given is "Technology Category"

   ```` Sql
    SELECT